 ENG 010.
 WRITING PRACTICUM......
-1 credit hour Prerequisite: None
+1 credit hour

 This course provides individualized instruction.
 Students may be referred to this course by their instructor to remove a specific deficiency in their writing.
 Students may enroll in this course to improve writing or receive help in completing writing assignments for English classes or other courses requiring writing.
+Grading uses the satisfactory/unsatisfactory system.